Interface (computing): In object-oriented languages

-In some object-oriented languages, especially those without full multiple inheritance, the term interface is used to define an abstract type that contains no data but defines behaviours as method signatures.
+In some object-oriented languages, especially those without full multiple inheritance, the term interface is used to define an abstract type that acts as an abstraction of a class.
+It contains no data, but defines behaviours as method signatures.
 A class having code and data for all the methods corresponding to that interface and declaring so is said to implement that interface.
 Furthermore, even in single-inheritance-languages, one can implement multiple interfaces, and hence can be of different types at the same time.

 An interface is thus a type definition; anywhere an object can be exchanged (for example, in a function or method call) the type of the object to be exchanged can be defined in terms of one of its implemented interfaces or base-classes rather than specifying the specific class.
 This approach means that any class that implements that interface can be used.
 For example, a dummy implementation may be used to allow development to progress before the final implementation is available.
 In another case, a fake or mock implementation may be substituted during testing.
 Such stub implementations are replaced by real code later in the development process.